Did updating a plugin break your WordPress site? Or maybe you simply don’t like the new version.

-To downgrade the plugin manually, you need to get a copy of the previous version of the plugin.
+To rollback the plugin update in WordPress manually, you need to get a copy of the previous version of the plugin.

 - If the plugin is available in the WordPress repository, visit the plugin section on WordPress.org.
-Here, search for the plugin you want to downgrade.
+Here, search for the plugin you want to rollback to older version.

 - Next, go to Advanced View and scroll to the bottom of the page.